Unpaid Carers advocacy

 You can access advocacy without the role of‘carer’ defining you.
 You’re not alone, you don’t have to be alone.

-Unpaid Carers advocacy is for people who are aged 18 or over, who are caring for an eligible adult or child.
+Unpaid Carers advocacy is for people who are aged 18 or over, who are caring for an adult or child.

 Does someone in your family need support with their health and care?
 Do you live with someone, and help them with everyday tasks?